xitiomet/irc-gpt-bot/README.md

 This is not your typical IRC bot, it does not manage operator status, channel voice or anything administrative.
 It answers questions, greets users and provides summaries using chatGPT

 Features:
- * Ability to modify chatGPT's system preamble instructions without restarting bot
+ * Ability to modify system preamble instructions without restarting bot
-    * "only respond they way somebody from the victorian era would"
+    * "only respond the way somebody from the victorian era would"
     * "talk like character X from show Y"
  * Can adjust context depth to provide bot with more conversational awareness
  * Can respond to private messages